moj-analytical-services/user-guidance/source/documentation/tools/dashboard-service/02-getting-started.md

 ## Register dashboard in Analytical Platform Control Panel

-1. Go to the [QuickSight UI within Control Panel] and select the *Dashboards* tab on the QuickSight UI.
+1. Go to the <a href="https://controlpanel.services.analytical-platform.service.justice.gov.uk/quicksight/" target="_blank">QuickSight UI within Control Panel</a> and select the *Dashboards* tab on the QuickSight UI.
 1. Right click on the dashboard you want to share and select *Copy link* (this can vary per browser, for example Chrome users will see *Copy Link Address* instead).
-1. Go to the [Dashboards page] on Control Panel and select the *Register a dashboard* button.
+1. Go to the <a href="https://controlpanel.services.analytical-platform.service.justice.gov.uk/dashboards/" target="_blank">Dashboards page</a> on Control Panel and select the *Register a dashboard* button.
 1. Enter a dashboard name which is unique and descriptive.
 1. Paste the dashboard link you copied from step 2 into the Dashboard URL form.
 The link should look similar to this example: `https://eu-west-2.quicksight.aws.amazon.com/sn/dashboards/<unique-code-here>`.
 1. Select the *Register dashboard* button.